Links on Android Authority may earn us a commission. Learn more.

 While these are the biggest and most obvious tips, there are a few other Amazon Prime tips worth thinking about:

 - Plan ahead.
 If you know what you want from Amazon before the sale or deals are announced, you’ll be better able to prepare.
 Obviously, impulse buys are a big part of Prime Day, but if you need that new TV or Amazon Kindle, it pays to bookmark or set up alerts ahead.
 You should also make a list of big-ticket items you’re hoping to snag, especially if you tag team the sale with someone.

 - Set up reminders or mark the calendar.
 It’s easy to forget about things, so set up a Google Calendar alert, circle your old school calendar, or whatever else you need to do to remember the big sale day!

 - If you want even more savings you can pass on two-day shipping.
 Usually the deals you get minor things like a $1 reward for spending on digital purchases like e-books and apps, but this can still add up.

 - Get your grocery list ready for Prime Day.
-Prime members who spend at least $10 at Whole Foods on or before October 12 will get a $10 Amazon credit to use for the sale, and it may happen again.
+Prime members who spent at least $10 at Whole Foods on or before Prime day 2020 got a $10 Amazon credit to use for the sale, and it may happen again.

 Those are our Amazon Prime Day tips for 2021.
 Hopefully, you will be able to enjoy the event as it inches closer.